CyberneticSpecter/SacrilegiousTheosis/docs/study-notes/philosophy/indian/hinduism/bhagavad-gita/the-great-work.md

 2. Unify!
    1. Forget self - let the work take over - let "my work" become "the work"
    2. Happiness from service.
-   3. Say "no" to the unessential (renunciate; simplify, adopt ruthless minimalism).
+   3. Say "no" to the unessential (renunciate, simplify, adopt ruthless minimalism).
    4. Create unity of action and focus.
 3. Practice deliberately.
    1. See [expert-performance.md](../../../../skills/learning/deliberate-practice/expert-performance.md "mention")